batfish/pybatfish/docs/source/formats.md

 `iptables/host1.iptables` is the path relative to the snapshot where this host's iptables configuration can be found. iptables configuration files should be in the format that is generated by `iptables-save`.

+There should be one such file per host that you want to model and these files should be placed in a folder called `hosts` right below the top-level snapshot folder.

+See [this example snapshot](https://github.com/batfish/batfish/tree/master/networks/example/live) with host files.

-### Layer-1 topology file
+### Layer-1 topology

-Normally Batfish infers Layer-3 interface adjacencies based on IP address configuration on interfaces.
+Batfish can infer Layer-3 interface adjacencies based on IP address configuration on interfaces.
 For instance, if there are two interfaces in the network with IP assignments `192.168.1.1/24` and `192.128.1.2/24` respectively, Batfish will infer that these interfaces are adjacent.

-However, you may override this behavior by supplying a Layer-1 topology file.
+However, such inference does not work if you have IP address re-use or are link-local addresses.
+You can override the inferred connectivity by supplying a Layer-1 topology file that has the cabling information for your network.
-In this case, Layer-3 adjacencies are computed by combining the supplied Layer-1 adjacencies with Layer-2 and Layer-3 configuration to get a more accurate model.
+Then, Layer-3 adjacencies will be computed by combining the supplied Layer-1 adjacencies with Layer-2 and Layer-3 configuration to get a more accurate model.
-This is especially useful if IP addresses are reused across the network on interfaces that are not actually adjacent in practice.

 The expected Layer-1 topology file is a JSON file that has a list of edge records, where each edge record has node and interface names of the two ends.
 See [this file](https://github.com/batfish/batfish/tree/master/networks/example/example_layer1_topology.json) for an example.

-Your file name should be `layer1_topology.json` for it to be considered by Batfish.
+The name of your Layer-1 topology file must be `layer1_topology.json` and it must be placed in a folder called `batfish` right below the top-level snapshot folder.

-### ISP configuration
+### Modeling ISPs

 Batfish can model routers representing ISPs (and Internet) for a given network.
 The modeling is based on a json configuration file (`isp_config.json`),